Babatunde13/habit_tracker/README.md

    ```

 2. **Build and Run the Application**:
-   Run the following command to set up the database and start the application:
+   Run the following command to set up the database in the background:

    ```
    docker-compose up -d